Each year, October is RVT Month across Canada!

 2019 marks the third annual RVT Month across Canada.
 For information on ordering RVT Month Kits, RVT Month gear, and other promotional ideas, see below!

-This October marks the second annual RVT Month.
 From coast to coast across Canada, Registered Veterinary Technicians and Technologists (RVTs) have become an integral part of the animal healthcare team.
-This year’s RVT Month theme celebrates the many roles and possibilities that exist within the RVT career and the many ‘hats’ an RVT wears every day.
+2019's RVT Month theme celebrates the teamwork between RVTs and Veterinarians (DVMs), and also promotes self-care within the RVT profession.
+In short, this year, RVT Month is about YOU.

 One of the most incredible aspects of the RVT profession is just how extensive their knowledge and experience is.
 RVTs are formally educated in dozens of areas within veterinary medicine.
 From anaesthesia to dentistry; lab animal research to industry sales; equine to avian and exotics; nutrition to radiology; large animal to shelter medicine, RVTs work alongside veterinarians across the country to provide animals with the highest quality of healthcare.

-The OAVT has teamed up with the RVTTC and the other provincial associations (BCVTA, ABVTA, SAVT, MVTA, EVTA) to promote, celebrate and recognize Registered Veterinary Technicians and Technologists throughout the month of October.
+The OAVT has teamed up with RVTTC and the other provincial associations (BCVTA, ABVTA, SAVT, MVTA, EVTA) to promote, celebrate and recognize Registered Veterinary Technicians and Technologists throughout the month of October each year.

 RVTs are formally educated professionals who worked hard to gain their credential and deserve recognition for all they do.
 That is why we started RVT Month--because one week just wasn’t enough.